nicole-numfocus/pandas-czi/proposal.md

 When it's time, we can make using nullable types the default.
 We'll provide users with a path to migrate to the new behavior with an option to opt-out, so that users will get them automatically.

+This is a large amount of work that can be done in smaller, incremental steps.
+We expect this work to take about 1 FTE over the course of the grant.

 ## 8. Milestones and Deliverables (500 words)